Voxa-Communications/.github/profile/README.md

 - **Community Governance Tools**:  Moderate and protect your community with tools to set guidelines, manage interactions, and promote engagement.
 - **Open API**: Enable developers to build bots, integrations, and custom experiences.

+## Our Products
+We offer the full-stack of programs, both server and client, designed to give both developers and users a seemless user experience \
+** Developer Note: ** These are presented projects, however at the moment they remain concepts, while this orginization materializes
+ - **Voxa Client** A cross-platform application available on desktop (Windows, Linux, macOS [LIMITED SUPPORT] ), mobile (iOS [LIMITED SUPPORT] , Android), and web browsers.
+The client provides an intuitive interface for joining communities, participating in real-time feeds, and engaging in voice, video, and text conversations.
+It’s built for performance and accessibility, ensuring a smooth experience across devices.
+ - **Voxa Server** A robust, open-source server software that powers our platform’s backend.
+Communities can host their own servers to create private or public hubs, giving them full control over their data and governance.
+The server is optimized for scalability and security, supporting thousands of concurrent users.
+ - **Voxa CDN/DB** A scaleable contanerized Content Delivery Network, that provides users with the seemless image and file sharing experience
+ - **Voxa Registry** Registry of all decentralized Voxa servers, as well as users.
+Developer Note: This is one of the programs that you probably wont need to host.
+Idealy we have only one offical Voxa registry that everyone uses.
+ - **Voxa Docs [API / Developer Portal]** Provides developers with detalied guides on how to develop applications for Voxa, and how to deploy those applications.

 ## Commitment to Security
 We believe that trust is the foundation of any social platform.
 Voxa Communications employs advanced security measures, including:
 - **End-to-end encryption** for private messages and voice calls.